MartinDM/martindm.uk/src/now/now.md

 ### Thinking about

+- Really challenging my belief that just because I love what I do at work, I still need to allow space around it to experience life outside of that

 - Being deliberate with how I spend time.
 Having systematically cutting out much 'low value' time sinks and unplugging from social media, there is much time available.
 I need to be deliberate with using it to foster meaningful relationships and towards fulfilling things like developing my art skills and reflection on my goals and values

 - Writing more about my experience at work, creativity and reflections on myself

-- Really challenging my belief that just because I love what I do, I don't need to allow space around it to experience life

 - Giving myself credit and valuing my unique skills; not comparing myself harshly with others who have different skills and sensibilities

+- Challenging myself to draw more, even if it's rubbish, and share it on my drawing instagram [martino_draws](https://instagram.com/martino_draws)

+- Back into Bouldering after a few months off doing other activie pursuits.
+Feels strong to be back on the wall!

 Thanks for taking an interest!